 Ideally you have a large supply of these good microbes living in your gut.
 But they can easily become depleted.
 If you have recently taken antibiotics, you have had not only the bad bacteria wiped out, but also the good bacteria.
 Antibiotics are not selective in their destruction.

 Antibiotics are not the only way that good bacteria become depleted in your digestive system however.
 The chlorine in your drinking water can destroy them, as can the pesticide residue on the food that you eat.

 Once the supply of beneficial microbes in your intestines dwindles, bad microbes such as yeast, fungi, and disease-causing bacteria begin to take up residence.
 When the scale tips in favor of the bad, your immune system becomes compromised.

-If you think you might be deficient in good microbes, it is not difficult to remedy the problem.
-The solution is to take probiotics and eat probiotic foods.
+If you think you might be deficient in good microbes or to bolster your gut health, take probiotics like found in this great-tasting Greens+ powder and choose more probiotic foods.

 Take action now by improving your gut function and fighting illness.